Direct Implementation with Evidence: Appendix

-\begin{proof} From Claim \ref{2_Ch}, if agent 1 presents such a lie, then agent 2 challenges it.
-This yields agent 1 a penalty of $1$ dollar from $\tau ^{1}$, which can be avoided by deviating to present $(s_{2},E_{1}^{\ast }(s_{2}))$. \end{proof}
+\begin{proof} From Claim \ref{2_Ch}, if agent 1 presents such a lie, then some other agent challenges it.
+Further, from Claim \ref{2_Ch_cons}, $\exists s\in S$ such that $s_{i}=s,\forall i\neq 1$.
+This yields agent 1 a penalty of at least 1 dollar from $\tau ^{1}$, which he can avoid by deviating to present $ (s,E_{1}^{\ast }(s))$.
+This may change the outcome, but the utility loss from that is less than 1 dollar, so that this forms a profitable deviation. \end{proof}

-\begin{claim} If Agent 1 presents a lie that only he can challenge at $ s^{\ast }$, then agent 2 agrees with him in the state and evidence dimensions. \end{claim}
+\begin{claim} If agent 1 presents a lie that only he can challenge at $ s^{\ast }$, then every other agent agrees with him in the state and evidence dimensions. \end{claim}

-\begin{proof} We note that if $s_{1}$ is a lie that agent 2 cannot challenge at $s^{\ast }$ , then it is among his best responses to submit $E_{2}^{\ast }(s_{1})$ and obtain the outcome $f(s_{1})$.
-If he does not present $(s_{1},E_{2}^{\ast }(s_{1}))$, then agent 2 is either mounting a challenge which yields him a loss (as otherwise $s_{1}$ would be a lie agent 2 could challenge), or not challenging $s_{1}$ and incurring a loss of $1$ (from $\tau ^{2}$).
-In either case, it is best for agent 2 to deviate to match agent 1's claim in both dimensions. \end{proof}
+\begin{proof} We note that if $s_{1}$ is a lie that agent $i\neq 1$ cannot challenge at $ s^{\ast }$, then it is among his best responses to submit $E_{i}^{\ast }(s_{1})$ and obtain the outcome $f(s_{1})$.
+If he does not present $ (s_{1},E_{i}^{\ast }(s_{1}))$, then agent $i$ is either mounting a challenge which yields him a loss (as otherwise $s_{1}$ would be a lie agent $i$ could challenge), or disagreeing without challenging and incurring a loss of $1$ dollar.
+In either case, it is best for agent $i$ to deviate to match agent 1's claim in both dimensions. \end{proof}

 \begin{claim} Agent 1 does not present a lie that only he can challenge at $s^{\ast }$. \end{claim}